|

 Are you important to the success of the Track and Field Wisconsin Sports Network?

 Absolutely!
 You can be a part of a network of track and field enthusiasts by sharing results and pictures of performances of meets involving Wisconsin high school students.
 Pictures from meets would be a great addition to the Honor Roll.
-We attempt to cover as many meets as possible but distance, time available and meets held at the same time make this difficult or impossible.
-Pictures could be of: Athletes in events, athletes after events especially those athletes who have set meet, school or conference records, super fans whose support of track and field make track and field a positive experience, and action shots that show the emotion and exertion of athletes in competition.
+We attempt to scan results of as many meets as possible but many meets do not upload results to Athletic Net or Mile Split.
+Pictures could be of athletes who have achieved a Top 50 All-Time performance.
+We cannot use copyrighted [media] photos but often coaches, parents, and fans of your team have great photos to share.
 Individually it is tough to make a significant impact but together we could greatly elevate track and field exposure in Wisconsin.

 Why should we do the work when you are reaping the rewards?

 We started compiling results in 1994.
 Based on 'profits' we would have gone out of business long ago.
 In the late 1990's the coaches association [WISTCA] gave us a one-time amount of $100 which we used for faxing and paper duplication costs.
 Before the popularity of the Internet results were faxed or mailed once a week.
-Also in the 1990's the Wisconsin State Journal gave us a one-time amount of $75 to cover expenses of compiling and sending results.
+Also in the 1990's the Wisconsin State Journal gave us a one-time amount of $75 to cover expenses of compiling and sending results to their paper.
+During the 2008 season the Honor Roll supplied results to Wisconsin Sports Net.
+This resulted in revenues of $157 and expenses to the State Meet in La Crosse.
+With the 2009 season Wisconsin Track Online again became an independent entity.
+In the last few years other websites have begun promoting track and field by presenting perofrmance data on meets in Wisconsin.
+Those sites do an outstanding job of presenting the data.
+And like those sites Wisconsin Track Online hopes that 'getting the word out' on performances will promote track and field.
 Our purpose has never been one involved with monetary rewards.
-We have attempted to give back to a sport that has given so much to our children and other athletes who have participated in track and field.
-In March of 2008 we will join the Wisconsin Sports Network with hopes of gaining more exposure for track and field.
-If over a million people view our track and field web site we could make $250.
-That would only cover a small fraction of the cost of maintaining a web presence, travel expenses, and photography expenses.
+In producing the Wisconsin Track Online website we have attempted to give back to a sport that has given so much to our children and other athletes who have participated in track and field.

 |